 - We ask that all students respect both Pacifica's and our neighbors' boundaries.
 Please do not enter or tread on any property other than the campus areas surrounding the buildings.
 When walking on the grounds, for your own safety, please stay on the pathways. - A strict noise curfew takes effect each evening at 10:00 P.M.
 Ladera is a very quiet neighborhood and sounds travel great distances.
 Please keep voices low while outside, and be sure noises remain confined within building walls after 10:00 P.M. - To respect the needs of all community members, pets are not allowed on campus grounds, in campus buildings, or in vehicles parked on campus.
 Note: Neighbors, however, are permitted to walk their leashed dogs through the campus grounds. - Parking is allowed only in designated spaces on the campus lots.
-For the immediate future, handicapped parking is located to the rear of the Dining Hall though no other student parking is allowed in that area.
-Note: Any parking on neighborhood streets is prohibited. - Please drive carefully when approaching and departing the campus.
-Although seemingly "country roads," Ladera Lane, East Valley Road, and neighboring streets are narrow and winding, often filled with fast moving traffic. - For the same reasons, it is not advisable to walk on Ladera Lane, East Valley Road, and/or Toro Canyon Road.
-If it is ever necessary to do so, however, please walk single
+Handicapped parking is located to the rear of the Dining Hall and in the lot on the southeast side of campus.
+Note: Parking on neighborhood streets is prohibited.

-- file and on the side of the road facing oncoming traffic. - Please follow all posted speed limit recommendations and use caution when entering and exiting the property.
+- Please drive carefully when approaching and departing the campus.
+Ladera Lane, East Valley Road, and neighboring streets are narrow, winding, and often filled with fast moving traffic. - For the same reasons, it is not advisable to walk on Ladera Lane, East Valley Road, and/or Toro Canyon Road.
+If it is necessary to do so, however, please walk single file and on the side of the road facing oncoming traffic. - Please follow all posted speed limit recommendations and use caution when entering and exiting the property.